10 Great Audiobooks to Listen to During Your Free Audible Trial

 You can pick your two free audiobooks from Audible’s list of bestsellers or the New York Times bestsellers list.
-Or you can heed our recommendations of 10 popular books on Audible, all of which are available to listen to for free during your Audible trial.
+Or you can heed our recommendations of the best books to listen to on Audible, all of which are available to listen to for free during your trial.

 Narrated by the late Carrie Fisher herself, The Princess Diarist is a fascinating and intimate look behind-the-scenes on the set of Star Wars.
 Even if you have a preference for reading the written word, hearing Fisher narrate her memoir adds an added level of intimacy and honesty to the book.

-Based on the diaries she kept while filming Star Wars in 1977, it offers a raw look into what it’s like to be a woman in a boy’s club.
+Based on the diaries she kept while filming A New Hope in 1977, it offers a raw look into what it’s like to be a woman in a boy’s club.
 Billie Lourd steps in as a narrator, reading the passages that are in the voice of a young Carrie Fisher.

 The story itself needs no introduction, but Newton’s performance brings each of the characters to life in a striking way.
-Each character’s tone and cadence is unique, and the narration is a pleasure to listen to.
-This version of Jane Eyre is a must-listen for literary buffs and those just beginning to learn about the classics.
+Each character’s tone and cadence are unique, and the narration is a pleasure to listen to.

 This book lends itself to the printed format with handwritten notes in the margins and illustrations.
 That said, if you want to take Fantastic Beasts along with you on your commute, this is a great place to start.

 For a bit of self-improvement magic, Marie Kondo’s bestselling The Life-Changing Magic of Tidying Up is a great listen.
+It’s another of the best Audible books you can listen to.
 After about five hours, you will have all of Kondo’s advice on how to declutter your home for a more zen living environment.

-Kondo’s advice (which isn’t for everyone) comes down to working through your house by type of possession rather than room, and finding the items you no longer need.
+Kondo’s advice (which isn’t for everyone) comes down to working through your house by type of possession rather than by room and finding the items you no longer need.
 Some people might find the method a little odd: hold the item to sense if it brings you joy.
-If it doesn’t, get rid of it — give it away or throw it out.
+If it doesn’t, get rid of it; either giving it away or throwing it out.

 Stephen King’s It is available on Audible in English and French.
-With two English copies to choose from, both narrated by Steven Weber, you should choose the Hodder & Stoughton version if you can, as reviews show complaints about the editing of the Simon & Schuster version.
+With two English copies to choose from, both narrated by Steven Weber, you should choose the Hodder and Stoughton version if you can, as reviews show complaints about the editing of the Simon and Schuster version.

-King’s masterpiece is just as scary today as it was when it was released 30 years ago, as the eponymous monster takes on the form of a clown to terrorize the children of the novel.
+King’s masterpiece is just as scary today as it was when it was originally released, as the eponymous monster takes on the form of a clown to terrorize the children of the novel.
 The book is definitely not for the faint of heart.
 Weber’s narration has earned itself high praise for perfect line delivery throughout.

 For another classic, Leo Tolstoy’s Anna Karenina also makes for a great listen.
 The recommended version, released in 2016, is narrated by actress Maggie Gyllenhaal as she brings over 800 pages to life in 35 hours.